-For the SIMC PID rule in (C.12), the recommended value of the tuning parameter is
+For the SIMC PID rule in (C.13), the recommended value of the tuning parameter is

-$\tau_c \ge \theta = \text{effective time delay for process}$
+$\tau_c \geq \theta$ = effective time delay for process

 For what loops do we need "tight" control with the smallest value $\tau_c = \theta$?
-The answer is that tight control is usually most important when the output y should not exceed a hard constraint.
-"Hard" means that the constraint should not be violated, even dynamically.
-For hard constraints, we need to introduce a "backoff" between the setpoint y{e} and the constraint value, and by "tightening" control we may reduce the backoff and save money.
+The answer is that tight control is usually most important when the output y has a constraint which should not be violated dynamically.
+The extreme is a "hard" constraint which never should be violated.
+In general, for output constraints where dynamic violations should be avoided, we need to introduce a "backoff" between the setpoint y_s and the constraint value, and by "tightening" control we may reduce the backoff and save money.
 This is illustrated in Fig. 8 and is known as the Squeeze and shift rule: Use improved control to squeeze (reduce) the variance and shift the setpoint closer to the constraint value (Richalet et al., 1978).
 For example, for a max-constraint, the backoff is defined as $B = y{max} - y_s$.
-Any backoff from an active constraint will result in an economic loss, which can be quantified by $\lambda \cdot B$ where λ is the Lagrange multiplier (shadow price) for the constraint (e.g., Krishnamoorthy and Skogestad (2020)).
-The implications for controller tuning is that it is important to have tight control (small τ_c) for hard constraints with a large shadow price λ .
-If improved PID-tuning is not sufficient to reduce the output variations caused by disturbances, then some other improvement, such as cascade or feedforward control, should be considered.
+Any backoff from an active constraint will result in an economic loss, which can be quantified by $\lambda \cdot B$ where λ is the Lagrange multiplier (shadow price) for the constraint (e.g., Kr-ishnamoorthy and Skogestad (2020)).
+The implications for controller